All Episodes

 So sit tight.

-The Boeing numbers with the Clintons.
+Okay, here's the numbers, the Boeing numbers with the Clintons.

-And by the way, also keep in mind, Boeing is in the middle of selling planes to Iran.
+By the way, also keep in mind, Boeing is in the middle of selling planes to Iran.

 Let me remind you about this.

-Remember the Corker bill, folks.
+Remember the Corker bill, folks?

 It was a way of getting around the Senate having to vote on this as a treaty.